 Don’t worry.
 Mrs. Duckworth and her brood play a role in the conclusion of the story.
 You’ll enjoy their antics.

 GIVEAWAY #2: I HAVE TWO eBOOKS OF “A REGENCY CHRISTMAS PROPOSAL” AVAILABLE TO THOSE WHO COMMENT BELOW.
 THE GIVEAWAY WILL END AT MIDNIGHT EDST ON OCTOBER 12, 2019.
-THE WINNERS WILL BE ANNOUNCED ON OCTOBER 20, BUT THE PRIZES WILL NOT BE AWARDED UNTIL THE RELEASE OF THE BOOK.
+THE WINNERS WILL BE ANNOUNCED ON OCTOBER 20, BUT THE PRIZES WILL NOT BE AWARDED UNTIL THE RELEASE OF THE BOOK ON NOVEMBER 7.